 Through all parts of the Redrock Study Task, you must exhibit that you are a model McKinsey prospect.
 Here are a few things that they will value during the Redrock Study:

-• Strong mental math skills: A consultant MUST quickly pitch insights and calculations to clients and CEOs (elevator pitch).
+Strong mental math skills: A consultant MUST quickly pitch insights and calculations to clients and CEOs (elevator pitch).
 You’ll have to quickly choose a logical math formula and deliver results (not necessarily accurate).
-That’s why in all stages of the test involving math and a calculator, always do your calculations step-by-step on screen (if there’s an on-screen tool)
+That’s why in all stages of the test involving math and a calculator, always do your calculations step-by-step on screen (if there’s an on-screen tool).

-• Structured, top-down thinking: A candidate has to demonstrate that they are a hypothesis-driven, structured problem solver.
+Structured, top-down thinking: A candidate has to demonstrate that they are a hypothesis-driven, structured problem solver.
 In other parts of the interview process (like the case interview), it is shown through a MECE, top-down issue tree.
 In the Redrock Study Task, you can show off this skill via organizing data points in the Research Journal, which we discussed above.

-• Choosing the right charts: A McKinsey consultant will chart like a McKinsey consultant.
+Choosing the right charts: A McKinsey consultant will chart like a McKinsey consultant.
 Each type of data must go with a corresponding type of chart.
 We have included a guide on consulting charts in our product shop.
 So check it out

 We have also linked to relevant preparation resources below, to help you master these skills more easily.
 So be sure to check them out.
+In Particular, we recommend you to use the McKinsey Solve free trial.
+It’s a free simulation of the real McKinsey Solve game.

 Tip 5: Prepare your hardware and Internet properly before the test